lonkaars/avans-arcade/docs/architecture.md

 - NES OAM equivalent is called FAM (foreground attribute register)
 - 320x240 @ 60Hz output

-  Since the FPGA board we're using has a VGA port, the PPU outputs VGA.
-VGA does not support custom resolutions.
+  Since we're using VGA, we can't use custom resolutions without an upscaler/downscaler.
 This resolution was chosen because it's exactly half of the lowest standard VGA resolution 640x480.
-This allows the PPU to use nearest-neighbor upscaling, which will lead to a simpler hardware implementation.
+The native resolution can't be used due to the pipelined pixel fetch logic, which needs at least 5 clock cycles to produce a stable color output.
 - No scanline sprite limit

-  This was a hardware limitation of the original NES, which our PPU design does not have.
+  Unless not imposing any sprite limit makes the hardware implementation impossible, or much more difficult, this is a restriction that will likely lead to frustrating debugging sessions, so will not be replicated in our custom PPU.
 - Sprites are 16x16

   Most NES games already tile multiple 8x8 tiles together into "metatiles" to create the illusion of larger sprites.
-This however is wasteful of the available foreground sprites, so this PPU has 16x16 pixel sprites by default.
+This was likely done to save on memory costs as RAM was expensive in the '80s, but since we're running on an FPGA cost is irrelevant.
 - Single 1024 sprite tilemap shared between foreground and background sprites

-  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one byte.
-Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap is a simpler solution.
+  The NES OAM registers contain a bit to select which tilemap to use (of two), which effectively expands each tile's index address by one bit.
+Instead of creating the illusion of two separate memory areas for tiles, having one large tilemap seems like a more sensible solution.
 - 8 total palettes, with 8 colors each

-  More colors allows for nicer looking graphics.
-Increasing the palette color count is a very memory intensive operation as this inflates the entire tilemap, while increasing the total palette count increases FPGA utilization.
+  More colors is better.
+Increasing the palette color count is a very memory intensive operation, while increasing the total amount of palettes is slower when looking up color values for each pixel on real hardware.
-  Keeping in mind that these palettes can be modified at any point during runtime, an 8x8 palette table is likely big enough.
 - Sprites can be positioned partially off-screen on all screen edges using only the offset bits in the FAM register